j-openmesh/Xverse/README.md

 #### Prerequisites

-* Any Linux distirbution (any distribution released within the last few years should do)
+* Any Linux distribution (tested with Ubuntu 22.04)
-* A POSIX-Compatible Shell Implementation (tested with Bash >4)
+* Any POSIX-Compatible Shell Implementation (tested with Bash >=4.1)

 #### Setup

-* Clone the repository or download a recent release
+* Use git to clone this repository or download a recent release using your preferred tool and extract
-* Ensure your working directory is at the root directory of the project repository
+* Ensure your working directory is the root directory of the project repository and/or extracted archive
-* Run `./xvs quickstart` and the program will be provide further instruction
+* Run `./xvs quickstart` and the program will provide further instruction

 #### Usage